frc4206/MapGenerator/README.md

-# Falcon Dashboard
+# MapGenerator
-Dashboard used by FRC 5190 (and edited slightly by 4414) to generate trajectories and visualize live robot motion to debug trajectory tracking and computer vision code.
+Dashboard used by FRC 5190 (and edited slightly by 4206) to generate trajectories and visualize live robot motion to debug trajectory tracking and computer vision code.

 ## Pre-Requisites
 JDK 11 or higher is required to build Falcon Dashboard.
 Older versions will cause compilation errors.